MartianInGreen/OpenWebUI-Tools/README.md

 NOTE: I would not recommend using the smart_with_tools.py code _as is_.
 It implements my own tools, many of which don't work without some external self-hosted APIs.
 However you can use it as a template to automatically implement your own tools.

-**!!!
-WARNING !!!**
-**DUE TO CHANGES IN OPENWEBUI THE SMART FUNCTION IS CURRENTLY BROKEN!
-Will fix as soon as there is a migration guide / documentation avalible.**
 ---

 The SMART (Sequential Multi-Agent Reasoning Technique) system is a powerful pipeline for enhanced language model capabilities.
 It includes: